marli556/thisweek_4/README.md

 **PrOject tracker**

-#about
- this is an interactive program that allow user to add projects to their list.
+ This is an interactive program that allow user to add projects to their list.

 **project Contents**
 .[Userguide](#userguide)